 Pro golfer John Daly is well-known for his driving distance off the tee, colorful personal life, and bold fashion sense.
 In particular, Daly has proudly shown off his collection of wildly patterned slacks at various golf tournaments.
 His American flag pants are a crowd favorite.

 Next time you pass a big construction site, look up.
 There just may be an American flag flying from a large crane boom looming above.
 Often a crane operator will hoist a flag on the boom so he’ll know what direction the wind is blowing since the boom will sway a lot on a gusty day.
-Read on to discover the American flag etiquette you need to know.
+Luckily, worksite dirt and contaminant don’t break any of the American flag etiquette even you didn’t know.